puentebravo/Keygen2.5/README.md

 # Keygen2.5
-A variant of Keygen utilizing a cryptographically secure PRNG
+A variant of Keygen utilizing the window.crypto.getRandomValues() method